-Many accident victims initially do not call the police to report an accident, perhaps because they do not intend to file a claim initially.
+Many accident victims after car and truck accidents initially do not call the police to report an accident, perhaps because they do not intend to file a claim initially.
 However, various issues often arise that change the accident victim’s mind.
 These issues may include discovering that their injuries are more significant than they originally thought or after discussing them with a lawyer.

 Nevertheless, having a police report is not necessary to initiate a claim.
 Therefore, if you would like to sue and file a claim without a police report, contact our law firm and ask to schedule a meeting with a qualified legal team member who can provide you with a free case evaluation.